This review may contain spoilers

 (WARNING: Potential Spoilers — I’m Not Saving You from Any Emotional Damage)

 Let’s be honest: I started Behind Your Smile because of Marcus Chang.
 That man could stare at drywall and I’d tune in.
-What kept me watching was him—and most of the cast—except for the character of Lei Xin Yu.
+What kept me watching was him—and most of the cast—except for one major obstacle: the character of Lei Xin Yu.

-Important distinction: Eugenie Liu did her job well.
+Important distinction before anyone sharpens a pitchfork: Eugenie Liu did her job well.
 This is not an acting issue.
-This is a character construction crime.
+This is a character-writing crime.

-If you can get past that (and some people will), the show itself is decent.
+If you can get past that (and some people absolutely will), the show itself is decent.
 Lies.
 Deception.
 Revenge.
-An enemies-to-lovers trope that somehow forgot the banter.
-Which is tragic.
+An enemies-to-lovers setup that tragically forgot to include banter.
+Which is devastating.
 Criminal, even.
-If they’d given the female lead an ounce of attitude—just a crumb—we could’ve had sparks instead of polite emotional drizzle.
+If they’d given the female lead even a crumb of attitude, we could’ve had sparks instead of polite emotional drizzle.

-I once saw a comment that said the casting should’ve been shuffled:
+I once saw a comment suggesting the casting should’ve been shuffled:

 The actress playing the FL should’ve been the vet